Parallel Processing with Bash

 removes processed-options from the argument stack so all that’s left (should be) the command to run.

-Using bash as a forking server is never going to break any speed records.
-Pipes and fifos are generally fast because they avoid filesystem IO, but are not the fastest option for IPC:¹
+Now, using shell as a parallel stream processor is never going to break any speed records.
+Pipes and fifos are generally fast because they avoid filesystem IO, but are not the fastest option for IPC:

 Data has to be copied from user space in one process to a kernel buffer and then back to user space which is expensive (message queues and sockets have the same disadvantage).

-- Rochkind, Advanced Unix Programming 2nd edition, chapter 7, pp 414.
+— Rochkind, Advanced Unix Programming 2nd edition, chapter 7